80 ml (⅓ cup) soy sauce

 2. Strain beef from marinade and reserve liquid for later use.

-1. Wash and trim the ends of the zucchini.
-Using a spiralizer, make the zucchini noodles and set aside.
+1. Wash and trim the ends of the corgette.
+Using a spiralizer, make the courgette noodles and set aside.

-2. Heat the oil in a large frying pan on high heat, Induction setting 8.
-Add the beef in one layer and cook for 1-2 minutes without stirring.
+Add the oil add the marinated beef in one layer and cook for 1-2 minutes without stirring.
 This step may require that the beef is cooked in batches to prevent overcrowding the pan.

-3. Return all the beef to the pan and add in the garlic.
-Cook for a further minute, then, remove from the pan and set aside.
+3. Return all the beef to the wok and add in the garlic.
+Cook for a further minute, then, remove from the wok and set aside.

-5. Add the zucchini noodles to heat and gently coat in the sauce.
+5. Add the courgette noodles to heat and gently coat in the sauce.
 Cook for 2-3 minutes until coated.

-6. Add the beef back to the pan and stir through with the noodles.
+6. Add the beef back to the wok and stir through with the noodles.

 1. Remove from heat and toss with picked herbs.
-Top with angel hair chilli and serve with lime wedges.
+Top with the chilli and serve with lime wedges.

 Hints and tips